morganbengtsson/microreader/README.md

 Very simple/lightweight self hosted RSS/Atom reader, somewhat inspired by Google reader.
 Microreader is written in Python and [Bottle](http://bottlepy.org/).

-Try it out by installing requirements `pip install requirements.txt` and run `python microreader.py` .
-Then access http://localhost:3000
+Try it out by installing requirements `pip install -r requirements.txt` and run `python microreader.py` .
+Then access http://localhost:3000.
+Note that Microreader for the moment requires Python 3.

 Runs on [Apache with mod_wsgi](http://bottlepy.org/docs/dev/deployment.html#apache-mod-wsgi).
 An example app.wsgi is included in the repository.